Connect With Us

 All applicants whose native language is not English must submit TOEFL scores unless the applicant has graduated from a U.S., regionally accredited college or university or completed at least one full time academic year of study earning a 3.0 or greater GPA from a regionally accredited college or university.
 Countries of citizenship for which the TOEFL requirement is waived include Australia, Canada (non-francophone areas), England, Ireland, and New Zealand.

-Apply directly online at the Graduate school's website: www.utoledo.edu/graduate.
-From that site, either fill out the online application and forms or download them for hard copy submission.
+Apply directly online through the website of the College of Graduate Studies, www.utoledo.edu/graduate.
+From that site, either fill out the online application or download the forms for hard copy submission.

 Department of Medicinal and Biological Chemistry